Skip to main content

 • Joint accounts: provide a certified copy of the death certificate to transfer ownership to the surviving account holder

-• Accounts without beneficiary or POD: provide probate documents, Letters Testamentary, or small estate affidavit as applicable
+• Accounts without beneficiary or POD: provide probate documents, Letters Testamentary, or a small estate affidavit as applicable — for a Territorial account in Hawaii, that is the Affidavit for Collection of Personal Property (Haw.
+Rev. Stat.
+560:3-1201)

-• Trust accounts: provide the death certificate, trust documentation, and successor trustee identification
+• Trust accounts: provide the death certificate, the trust documentation including successor trustee provisions, signature and notary pages, and every amendment, plus successor trustee identification

 Submit all required documents at your local branch or by mail